For Tyson Fury, the First Fight Is Still the Scale

 YouTube video

-While Fury has remained on the sidelines, the heavyweight division has continued without waiting.
-Usyk reinforced his position by stopping Daniel Dubois at Wembley Stadium last July, while Fabio Wardley moved forward by knocking out Joseph Parker in October.
+Fury stepped away after back-to-back losses to Oleksandr Usyk, defeats that closed their rivalry without much argument left to have.
+Since then, the division has not paused.
+Usyk reinforced his standing by stopping Daniel Dubois at Wembley Stadium last July.
+Fabio Wardley pushed forward by knocking out Joseph Parker in October.

 Click here to subscribe to our FREE newsletter